aesc-silicon/elements-sdk/README.rst

 Application
 ***********

 An application is the user-level software.
-It's build in the firmware and will be started by Zephyr.
+It's build-in to the firmware and will be started by Zephyr.
 Custom applications for boards will be added as application during the Zephyr compile process.